mantidproject/mantid/docs/source/algorithms/CompareWorkspaces-v1.rst

-This algorithm has two outputs: A boolean "Result" that indicates whether the workspaces matched (true) or not (false), and a TableWorkspace property named "ErrorWorkspace" with a single column that contains messages about any mismatches that were detected.
-If the workspaces matched, ErrorWorkspace will be empty.
+This algorithm has two outputs: A boolean "Result" that indicates whether the workspaces matched (true) or not (false), and a TableWorkspace property named "Messages" (workspace name defaults to "compare_msgs") with a single column that contains messages about any mismatches that were detected.
+If the input workspaces matched, the message workspace will be empty.

 Usage